 Share your knowledge, experience, and wisdom with other sites that have a large following.
 There are blogs and expert sites that accept external contributions.
 This is a good way to get more exposure and to become an authority on your area of expertise whether that’s health, fitness, or wellness.
 It also contributes to the first two tactics outlined above because you are creating quality content and you can insert a link to your site.
 Both will help with SEO, but the main benefit is that you can reach a much larger audience than you normally can reach on your own site.

 We hope this is a useful start in beginning to think about SEO strategies for your practice!
-Tune back in next week when we’ll dive deeper into some technical tactics you can take to strengthen your SEO game.
+To read more about this topic and dive deeper into some technical tactics you can take to strengthen your SEO game, read Get Your Site Noticed With SEO Part II.
 As always, we’re here to help so feel free to reach out to us at firstname.lastname@example.org or visit offeringtree.com.